tweag/lagoon/src/interface/HACKING.md

 functionality (server and ingest tools) on the one hand and the web frontend on the other.

-In general of course the more functionality we can share between the frontend and the backend the better.
-Right now the `datalake-interface` library is rather small however since the Datalake web frontend is a relatively recent addition to the Datalake project and we only recently started splitting out functionality of the `datalake-backend` library into the `datalake-interface` one.

-The reason for not sharing the entire `datalake-backend` library wholesale between frontend and backend is library dependencies: we don't want to bloat the frontend (written in Haskell and then compiled into JavaScript) too much with unnecessary dependencies, and some dependencies simply are not available in JavaScript (most notably `postgresql-simple`).

 ## Getting Started

 The `datalake-interface` library right now is quite a simple library, exporting